gasparka/thesis/docs/pyha.rst

 out of fixed point format.
 Otherwise the RTL is similiar to the ones we had with integers, now signals have bounds.

+.. note:: By default

+Show sim an saturation!
+Show how real values can be pushed to test function.

 .. _fix_sat_wrap:
 .. figure:: ../examples/block_adder/img/fix_sat_wrap.png